-Before using generative AI, you should consider whether the task you hope to complete can be accomplished successfully by AI, and if so, what AI tool is best suited to the task.
+Before using generative AI, consider whether the task you hope to complete can be accomplished successfully by AI, and if so, what AI tool is best suited to the task.

 This includes considering the potential shortfalls of a tool, such as what bias impacts the AI model, whether it was trained on incomplete, inaccurate or unrepresentative datasets, or has a limited or outdated scope of information.

-The content created by generative AI, such as ChatGPT and DALL-E, need to be evaluated just like any other source you work with; however, there are unique issues involved with generative AI that make the outputs developed require more scrutiny.
+The content created by generative AI, such as ChatGPT and DALL-E, need to be evaluated just like any other source; however, there are unique issues involved with generative AI that require its outputs to be carefully evaluated.

-Does not actually think or understand information or the relationships between information
+Generative AI cannot actually think or understand information or the relationships between ideas

 University of British Columbia Library - Evaluating Information Resources: Generative AI and ChatGPT